Examples#

 What you’ll learn:

-• How to train flow matching models on arbitrary 2D distributions
+• Training flow matching models on arbitrary 2D distributions

 • Basics of data preparation and visualization